sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 ##### format

 *Object*.
 The format object defines the representation for a component.
-It describes the possible content for component values, which could be text (including XHTML and multi-lingual values), a simple value or multiple values.
+It describes the possible text formats for component values (including XHTML and multi-lingual values) when the component is not enumerated (not using a codelist or valuelist).

-* minOccurs - *Non-negative integer* *optional* **Only for `measures` and `attributes`.** Indicates the minimum number of value that must be reported for the component.
-If missing than there is no lower limit on its occurrences.
-If > 1 then the component values will use the `values` property of the component value instead of `id` and `name` or `value`.
-The default is 1.
-* maxOccurs - *Positive integer*/*String* *optional* **Only for `measures` and `attributes`.** Indicates the maximum number of values that can be reported for the component.
-If set to the string "unbounded" than there is no upper limit on its occurrences.
-If > 1 then the component values will use the `values` property of the component value instead of `id` and `name` or `value`.
-The default is 1.
 * dataType - *String* *optional*.
 Describes the type of data format allowed for the representation of the component.
 Only the following dataTypes are supported: "String", "Alpha", "AlphaNumeric", "Numeric", "BigInteger", "Integer", "Long", "Short", "Decimal", "Float", "Double", "Boolean", "URI", "Count", "InclusiveValueRange", "ExclusiveValueRange", "Incremental", "ObservationalTimePeriod", "StandardTimePeriod", "BasicTimePeriod", "GregorianTimePeriod", "GregorianYear", "GregorianYearMonth", "GregorianDay", "ReportingTimePeriod", "ReportingYear", "ReportingSemester", "ReportingTrimester", "ReportingQuarter", "ReportingMonth", "ReportingWeek", "ReportingDay", "DateTime", "TimeRange", "Month", "MonthDay", "Day", "Time", "Duration", "GeospatialInformation" and "XHTML". `Dimensions` do not support the type "XHTML".
 Time `dimensions` (having the id and role "TIME_PERIOD") only support the types "ObservationalTimePeriod", "StandardTimePeriod", "BasicTimePeriod", "GregorianTimePeriod", "GregorianYear", "GregorianYearMonth", "GregorianDay", "ReportingTimePeriod", "ReportingYear", "ReportingSemester", "ReportingTrimester", "ReportingQuarter", "ReportingMonth", "ReportingWeek", "ReportingDay", "DateTime", "TimeRange".
 The default data type is "String" except for time `dimensions`, which takes "ObservationalTimePeriod" as default.
-   If `format` is used (thus the component values are not defined by an enumerated list of identifiable items (codelist)) then, instead of `id` and `name`, the component values will use:
-   - if `minOccurs` and `maxOccurs` are equal to 1: the `value` property,
-   - otherwise: the `values` property.
 * isSequence - *Boolean* *optional*.
 Indicates whether the values are intended to be ordered, and it may work in combination with the interval, startValue, and endValue attributes or the timeInterval, startTime, and endTime, attributes.
 If this attribute holds a value of 'true', a start value or time and a numeric or time interval must supplied.
 If an end value is not given, then the sequence continues indefinitely.
 * interval - *Integer* *optional*.
 Specifies the permitted interval (increment) in a sequence.
 In order for this to be used, the isSequence attribute must have a value of 'true'.
 * startValue - *Number* *optional*.
 Is used in conjunction with the isSequence and interval attributes (which must be set in order to use this attribute).
 This attribute is used for a numeric sequence, and indicates the starting point of the sequence.
 This value is mandatory for a numeric sequence to be expressed.